umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 2. Click the **Insert/Edit Link** button to open the link properties slide-out menu.
 3. Enter the URL of the web page you wish to link to in the **Link** field.
 4. Enter the text that will be displayed as the link title in the **Link Title** field.

    This is important information for everyone reading the website with different accessibility aids.
-5. Select the target window/frame to open the link in a new window or tab in the **Target** field.
+5. Select the **Target** field to open the link in a new window or tab.
 6. Click **Submit**.

 ![Link to a Page on another Website](images/Link-to-an-external-Page-v11.png)